Ask Ann Landers

-Ann Landers was a pen name created by Chicago Sun-Times advice columnist Ruth Crowley in 1943 and taken over by Esther Pauline "Eppie" Lederer (July 4, 1918 – June 22, 2002) in 1955.
+Ann Landers was a pen name created by Chicago Sun-Times advice columnist Ruth Crowley in 1943 and taken over by Esther Pauline "Eppie" Lederer in 1955.
 For 56 years, the Ask Ann Landers syndicated advice column was a regular feature in many newspapers across North America.
-Owing to this popularity, "Ann Landers", though fictional, became something of a national institution and cultural icon.
+Owing to this popularity, "Ann Landers", though fictional, is now considered a national institution and cultural icon.